An Intellectual Case for Rebirth

 Closing Reflection

-The challenge, then, is not whether rebirth is real—it is whether we will allow ourselves to practice it.
+The challenge, then, is not whether rebirth is real - it is whether we will allow ourselves to experience it, to practice it, to appreciate it.

 At Kind Rebirths, we hold this truth: every mind, every heart, every culture must find its rhythm of renewal.
 Because rebirth is not just a hope.
 It is the most intellectual act of all: the choice to keep becoming.